rei/rei-cedar-docs/docs/components/caption/README.md

 ## Accessibility

-To ensure that usage of this component complies with accessibility guidelines, do the following:
+To ensure that usage of this component complies with the accessibility guidelines, do the following:

 - Use captions sparingly and only with accompanied media
-- Do not use caption text styles for body copy; it is smaller than the recommended size for text readability
+- Do not use caption text styles for body copy.
+It is smaller than the recommended size for text readability

 <br/>